-The centrality of housing policy aligns with a long tradition of using housing to achieve larger socio-economic goals.
-For this reason, this policy paper reaffirms the commitment by UN member states to the right to housing, which many national constitutions explicitly recognize, and others suggest a general responsibility of the state for ensuring adequate housing and living conditions for all.
-The commitment to housing rights is reflected in the Universal Declaration of Human Rights (Article 25), Vancouver Declaration on Human Settlements (1976), Agenda 21 (1992), Istanbul Declaration on Human Settlements (1996), Habitat Agenda (1996) and Millennium Declaration and Millennium Development Goals (2000), and other declarations which have helped "clarify various aspects of the right to adequate housing and have reaffirmed States' commitments to its realization."
+(1992), Istanbul Declaration on Human Settlements (1996), Habitat Agenda (1996) and Millennium Declaration and Millennium Development Goals (2000), and other declarations which have helped "clarify various aspects of the right to adequate housing and have reaffirmed States' commitments to its realization."

-Figure 1.
-Linkages between Housing Policy and the New Urban Agenda
+Linkages between housing policy and the New Urban Agenda

-Social Cohesion

-• The linkages between housing and social cohesion are critical for responding to the housing needs of low-income residents, integrating refugees, and ensuring safety.

-Urban Frameworks • Governments must have sufficient resources and accountablity to provide housing services.
-Collaboration between levels of government, along with civil society and housing developers, will optimize affordable housing production.
+The linkages between housing and social cohesion are critical Social cohesion for responding to the housing needs of low-income residents, integrating refugees, and ensuring safety.
+Governments must have sufficient resources and accountablity Urban to provide housing services.
+Collaboration between levels of government, along with civil society and housing developers, frameworks will optimize affordable housing production.
+Regulatory constraints on land supply - land allocation Spatial practices, density thresholds, floor-area ratios, and plots sizes development have large implications on the supply of affordable housing.

-Spatial Development

-Regulatory constraints on land supply-land allocation practices, density thresholds, floor-area ratios, and plots sizes have large implications on the supply of affordable housing.
 Expanding housing options in city centers can limit urban sprawl.

-Urban Economy

-• Effective and efficient housing policies can expand employment in the building sector and increase employment.
-Housing programs should foster local economic development through live/work housing options and neighborhood revitalization.
+Effective and efficient housing policies can expand employment in the building sector and increase employment.
+Housing programs should foster local economic development through Urban economy live/work housing options and neighborhood revitalization.
 Proper location and siting of housing programs could improve the functioning of the urban economy and labor markets.

-Urban Ecology

-• To build resilience, governments must design programs to reduce the vulnerability of housing, including enforcing building codes.
+To build resilience, governments must design programs to reduce the vulnerability of housing, including enforcing building codes.
 Efforts to encourage medium and high-density housing will reduce transportation costs and air pollution.

-2. POLICY CHALLENGES
+II.
+Policy challenges

-The demand for housing grows every day, as people migrate to cities and create new households.
-The global urban population, fuelled by both inward migration to cities and the natural population increase of existing urban residents, has increased more than five-fold since 1950, from 746 million to 3.9 billion in 2014^x.
+7. The demand for housing grows every day, as people migrate to cities and create new households.
+The global urban population, fuelled by both inward migration to cities and the natural population increase of existing urban residents, has increased more than five-fold since 1950, from 746 million to 3.9 billion in 2014.
 This growth has greatly elevated the demand for adequate, safe, and accessible housing.
-The global urban population is estimated to grow by an additional 1.18 billion from 2014 and 2030 and 2.46 billion from 2014 to 2050.^{xi} Responding to the existing housing deficit, while also planning for anticipated future housing needs - especially in areas experiencing high urban growth - forms the crux of the housing policy challenge.
-Effective response to this challenge will yield benefits beyond the housing sector itself, as housing not only drives urban development will yield benefits beyond the housing sector itself, as housing not only drives urban development urban form and density, but also plays an important role in generating employment and economic growth in the property of the population is estimated to grow by an additional 1.18 billion from 2014 and 2030 and 2.46 billion from 2014 to 2050.
-The property of the p
+The global urban population is estimated to grow by an additional 1.18 billion from 2014 and 2030 and 2.46 billion from 2014 to 2050.
+The state of the contract of t